 Food hygiene ratings in the UK do not currently have to be displayed in the business (unlike Wales) however they can be accessed in one of the following ways:

-There are also phone apps so that people can check the Hygiene Rating of the businesses near them or ones they are considering visiting.
+There are also phone apps so that people can check the Hygiene Rating of a businesses near them or ones they are considering visiting.

 For more information call 07786622741 or email firstname.lastname@example.org